c-blake/xm/readme.md

 should be pretty fast &| use little CPU.
 For small, static 128x128 pixel areas, I clocked it at 36000+ FPS on a 2023-era i7-1370P Linux box running vanilla xorg.
-With CLI flags and keys you can turn on / off the bounding box or chasing the pointer or a re-spaceable/shiftable grid etc.  The man page [xm.1](xm.1) has more complete documentation.
+With CLI flags and keys you can turn on / off the bounding box or chasing the pointer or a re-spaceable/shiftable grid etc.  The man page [xm.1](media/xm.html) is more complete documentation.

 ## Sources / History
 While a manual re-write in Nim to a degree that copyright makes little sense, it